nt-muhammedyakubu/fendcapstone-proj7/README.md

 •	Should my function be this many lines of code?<br>
 •	Is readability or performance more important?<br> and so on

-The answers to the question will all be provided in the course of project.
+The answers to the questions will all be provided in the course of building project.

 #### Getting started